Billings

 - H00000000 – you are a patient at Stevenson Memorial Hospital

-What information will I see on the Patient Connect?
+What information will I see on Patient Connect?

-What information will I see on the Patient Connect?
+What information will I see on Patient Connect?

-Patient Connect contains information on Laboratory results, Diagnostic and other reports, your appointment schedule and a list of your discharge medications from any visit to Markham Stouffville Hospital, Stevenson Memorial Hospital and Southlake Regional Health Centre.
+Patient Connect contains information on Laboratory results, Diagnostic and other reports, your appointment schedule and a list of your discharge medications from any visit to Markham Stouffville Hospital, Stevenson Memorial Hospital and Southlake Health.
 Your health care providers add this information during your hospital visit.

 Where do I go to have my questions answered about my Patient Connect account?